edornd/argdantic/docs/guide/composition.md

 Underneath, `argdantic` will automatically create the following structure:

-- A nameless root model, inheriting from `BaseConfig` if any extra feature is required, containing:
+- A nameless root model, inheriting from `BaseConfig` if any extra feature is enabled, and containing:
     * A field `item`, of type `Item`, which defines:
         * A field `name`, of type `str`,
         * A field `description`, of type `str`,